ziyewang/MetaBinner/README.md

 ### Composition Profile

-Composition profile is the vector representation of contigs and we use kmer (k=4 in the example) to generate this information.
+Composition profile is the vector representation of contigs, and we use kmer (k=4 in the example) to generate this information.
 To generate the composition profile and keep the contigs longer than contig_length_threshold, such as 1000, for binning, run the script as follows:

 ```
 cd path_to_MetaBinner